Sarah Carwin: Life and activism

 Later Emmeline Pankhurst sent Carwin a specially designed gold and flint 'stone thrower's badge' noting ' This is in memory of the flinty message you sent through the Government windows on 29 June'.

-In 1911, Emily Davison wrote to 'dear comrade' Capper about her own arrest and expressed surprised and delight at her bail being set so high (£1000) that it 'is a grand advertisement for the Cause, isn't it?'.
+In 1911, Emily Davison wrote to 'dear comrade' Capper about her own arrest and expressed surprise and delight at her bail being set so high (£1000) that it 'is a grand advertisement for the Cause, isn't it?'.

 During the 1911 Census, Carwin refused to give details of herself or the woman who shared the address at 11 Tavistock Mansions, London WC.

 In 1912, Carwin had her fourth and last arrest again for window breaking, causing £100 of damage to royal warrant J.C.Vickery, jewellers and dressmakers.
 Carwin was sentenced to six months with hard labour in Winson Green Prison.
 Again she went on hunger strike and was force fed, but 'resisted with her utmost strength'.
 This made her so ill that she was released after serving four months.

 Carwin did no further militant activities.

 Later life and legacy

 Carwin moved to the country for many years with a female friend to whom she was 'devotedly attached' until her friend died.
-Carwin then lived in the South of France and in Italy.
+Carwin then lived in the South of France and Italy.

-She returned to England living in 3 The Crescent, Sandgate Kent, England and died in 1933.
+She returned to England living in 3 The Crescent, Sandgate Kent, England, and died in 1933.